vngcloud/terraform-provider-vngcloud/docs/resources/vdb_relational_backup_storage.md

 - **backup_storage_package_id** (String, Required):
     - The ID of the backup storage package.
 This is required to identify the storage package.

-- **is_poc** (Bool, Optional, ForceNew):
-    - Is Poc Resource.
-This is an optional field and cannot be changed after creation.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: